andrewplummer/sugar-plugin-boilerplate/README.md

 # Sugar Plugin Boilerplate

 This repo provides boilerplate code to write your own Sugar plugin.
-Notes are provided in sugar-string-sample.js Replace this file with a readme for your plugin!
+Replace this file with a readme for your plugin!

 ## Usage